 Aswan Travel Guide

 Aswan, the most southerly Egyptian resort city, and a popular holiday destination, has more of an African ambiance than most Egyptian cities, due to its numerous Nubian inhabitants, who bring in their own interesting culture and customs.
-Although every bit as touristy as Luxor, Aswan and its inhabitants are far more laid-back and pleasant.
+Although every bit as touristy as Luxor, Aswan and its inhabitants are generally far more laid-back and travellers often report how friendly they are.

 There is plenty of shopping to be done in the various markets while on holiday in Aswan, from shoes and clothes to jewellery and leather.
-Sharia as-Souq is a popular market in Aswan where the touts have a reputation of being less pushy than other places.
+Sharia as-Souq is a popular market in Aswan where the touts have a reputation of being less pushy than in most of Egypt.
 Haggling is the best way to get the cheapest price.
-It is wise to be cautious when buying jewellery as many fake pieces can be mistaken as authentic and may give you trouble when passing through customs.
+It is wise to be cautious when buying jewellery as many fake pieces can be mistaken as authentic.

 Aswan can become quite touristy and overcrowded during peak season.